 Complete the K-8 Prerequisite Worksheet and contact the pre-admission adviser for prerequisite course evaluation: Carla Van Rossum at firstname.lastname@example.org or 253-692-4437

-Where will I be placed for my field experience in the program?
+Where will I be placed for the clinical practice in the program?

 We have contracts with several districts in the South Sound area.
-Students are not allowed to arrange their own field experience placements.
+Students are not allowed to arrange their own clinical practice placements.

 How much is tuition?